Westcar Papyrus: Linguistic stylistics and changing tenses

-The second and third stories are written in a conspicuous, flowery, old-fashioned style, and the author has obviously tried to make them sound as if handed down from a long time ago, but fantastic at the same time.
-He uses quaint phrases and makes the heroes' acting stilted and ceremonious.
+The second and third stories are written in a conspicuous and old-fashioned style.
+The author phrases and makes the heroes' acting stilted and ceremonious.
 The first three stories are written in past tense and all the kings are addressed with the salutation "justified" (Egyptian: m3ʕ ḫrw), which was typical in Ancient Egypt when talking about a deceased king.
 The heroes are addressed in the second and third stories the same way.
 Curiously, all the kings are addressed with their birth name, notwithstanding that this was unusual in the author's lifetime.
 While deceased kings were normally called by their birth name, living kings were called by their Horus name.
 King Khufu is nevertheless called by his birth name in the first three stories, yet in the fourth story, he is treated as being still alive and being the main actor.
-And even the future kings Userkaf, Sahure, and Neferirkare Kakai are called by their birth names.
+Even the future kings Userkaf, Sahure, and Neferirkare Kakai are called by their birth names.
 Verena Lepper thinks, that the reason may be some kind of spelling reform that occurred in the lifetime of the author, perhaps trying to fix the spelling rule for naming a deceased king, in order to show that even the future kings in the story were long since dead during his lifetime.
 For this reason Verena Lepper doubts that the Westcar stories are based on documents originating from the Old Kingdom.

 The fourth and fifth stories are written in present tense.
 The unknown author moves the timeline and also changes his mode of expression from "old-fashioned" into a contemporary form.
 He clearly distinguishes "long time passed" from "most recently" without cutting the timeline too quickly.
 The speech of Prince Hordjedef builds the decisive transition: Hordjedef is sick of hearing old, dusty tales that cannot be proven.
 He explains that a current wonder would be richer in content and more instructive, and so he brings up the story of Dedi.
 The last section of the fourth story, in which the magician Dedi gives a prophecy to king Khufu, shifts to future tense for a short time, before shifting back to present tense again.
 This present tense is maintained until the end of the Westcar stories.